kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/02-install-kubectl/transcript.md

 echo "source <(kubectl completion zsh)" >>~/.zshrc
 ```

 And then restart your shell to load in this change.
-Now we can type kubectl and hit tab to get a list of the available sub commands.
+Now when we type kubectl followed by the tab key, kubectl lists out the available sub commands to choose from.